fireshape/fireshape/docs/source/ROL.rst

     misfit functional, one evaluates the original functional, its gradient, and its Hessian (or a BFGS approximation of it) in a feasible point.
-    The minimizer to this quadratic functional is sought in a ball around that feasible point (computing this minimizer is cheap and does not involve further evaluations of the originial functional or its derivatives).
+    The minimizer to this quadratic functional is sought in a ball around that feasible point (computing this minimizer is computationally inexpensive and does not
+    involve further evaluations of the original functional or its derivatives).
     Then, one evaluates the original misfit functional in this minimizer and compares the *actual reduction* with the *predicted reduction*.
-    The new control is accepted if thee actual reduction is positive, that is, if there is actual reduction.
+    The new control is accepted if the actual reduction is positive, that is, if there is actual reduction.
     Then, if there is good agreement between the actual and predicted reductions, the trust-region radius is increased.
-This radius is decreased if the actual reduction is not negative or the ratio between actual and predicted reductions is close to zero.
+This radius is decreased if the actual reduction is not positive or the ratio between actual and predicted reductions is close to zero.
-    From this, we undestand that a safe solution to deal with failed evaluations of :bash:`J` is to save the previously computed value of :bash:`J` and, using a :bash:`try: ... except: ...` approach, and return it if the new evaluation of :bash:`J` fails.
+    From this, we undestand that a safe solution to deal with failed evaluations of :bash:`J` is to store the previously computed value of :bash:`J` and, using a :bash:`try: ... except: ...` approach, return it if the new evaluation of :bash:`J` fails.
 This corresponds to a nonpositive actual reduction, which triggers a reduction of the trust-region radius.